scott-simpson/scott-simpson/src/pages/subscriptions/index.md

 business:
   description: >-
-    They worked on forecasting subscriptions and helped the design team look at analytics to make better informed decisions.
+    They worked on forecasting subscriptions and helped the design team look at analytics to make informed decisions.
   icon: /img/icon-business-intelligence.svg
   team: Business Intelligence
 engineering:
   description: >-
-    They needed to understand how the UX flow works, what subscription options are (duration, frequency, pricing tiers) and what transactional emails we needed to build that into our admin system backend as well as frontend.
+    They needed to understand how the UX flow worked, what subscription options were (duration, frequency, pricing tiers) and what transactional emails we needed to build that into our admin system backend as well as frontend.
   icon: /img/icon-engineering.svg
   team: Engineering